Welcome

 To Each Their Own: Heterogeneity in Worker Preferences for Peer Information

-Revise and resubmit, Journal of Environmental Economics and Management
+Revise and Resubmit, Journal of Environmental Economics and Management

-The Dynamics of Goal-Setting: Evidence from a Natural Field Experiment (with Lorenz Goette and Hua-Jing Han)
+(with Lorenz Goette and Hua-Jing Han)

 Selected Work in Progress

-Intergenerational Dilemma: Preference Over Resource Allocation (with Mark Dean, Jeffrey Guo and Hayeon Jeong)
+(with Mark Dean, Jeffrey Guo and Hayeon Jeong)

 Teaching